joshpc/SDK-iOS/README.md

 }
 ```

-### Error

-We will return an error (400: bad_request) if any of these cases is met:

-- text parameter is missing.
-- text parameter is blank.
-- text parameter is superior to 256 characters.

-We will return an error (401: unauthorized) if the following case is met:

-- The token provided in your request is not linked to any of your bots.

 ### Response

 Once you made the request to the API, you receice a response.
-Response contains an array of intents sorted by probability and an array of the sentences you sent through the `makeRequest` method.
+Response contains an array of intents sorted by probability and an array of the sentences you sent through the `textRequest` method.
 ```swift
 public class Response
 {